Kat-lc/tsed/docs/configuration.md

 }
 ```

-You can customize your configuration as following on `Server.ts`level:
+You can customize your configuration as follows on `Server.ts`level:

 <Tabs class="-code">
   <Tab label="v5.56.0+">